UtkarshKushwaha1/Eye-based-video-player/README.md

 # EYE BASED VIDEO PLAYER
-A smart video player made with Haarcascades and OpenCV in python.
+## A smart video player made with Haarcascades and OpenCV in python.
+This is a program which plays the video when the eyes are detected and pauses it when no eyes are detected.